-- (E) Disclose the specific findings and conclusions reached by the Public Employees Insurance Agency that the results of the analyses indicate that each health benefit plan offered by the Public Employees Insurance Agency complies with paragraph (B), subdivision (6), subsection (a) of this section; and - (6) After the initial report required by this subsection, annual reports are only required for any year thereafter during which the Public Employees Insurance Agency makes significant changes to how it designs and applies medical management protocols. - (j) The Public Employees Insurance Agency shall update its annual plan document to reflect its comprehensive parity compliance.
-An annual report shall also be filed with the Joint Committee on Government and Finance and the Public Employees Insurance Agency Finance Board.
+(E) Disclose the specific findings and conclusions reached by the Public Employees Insurance Agency that the results of the analyses indicate that each health benefit plan offered by the Public Employees Insurance Agency complies with paragraph (B), subdivision (6), subsection (a) of this section; and

+(6) After the initial report required by this subsection, annual reports are only required for any year thereafter during which the Public Employees Insurance Agency makes significant changes to how it designs and applies medical management protocols.

+(j) The Public Employees Insurance Agency shall update its annual plan document toreflect its comprehensive parity compliance.
+An annual report shall also be filed with the Joint

+238 Committee on Government and Finance and the Public Employees Insurance Agency Finance239 Board.

 CHAPTER 9.
-HUMAN SERVICES
+HUMAN SERVICES.

 ARTICLE 1.
-LEGISLATIVE PURPOSE AND DEFINITIONS
+LEGISLATIVE PURPOSE AND DEFINITIONS.

 §9-1-2.
-Definitions
+Definitions.

-- The following words and terms when used in this chapter have the meanings indicated: - "Department" means the state division of human services: Provided, That beginning January 1, 2024, "department" means the Department of Human Services. - "Commissioner" means the commissioner of human services: Provided, That beginning January 1 2024, "commissioner" means the secretary of the Department of Human Services.
+- 1 The following words and terms when used in this chapter have the meanings indicated: - 2 "Department" means the Department of Human Services.

+3 "Commissioner" means the Secretary of the Department of Human Services.

-"Federal-state assistance" means and includes: (1) All forms of aid, care, assistance and services to or on behalf of persons, which are authorized by, and who are authorized to receive the same under and by virtue of, subchapters one, four, five, ten, fourteen, sixteen, eighteen and nineteen, chapter seven, Title 42, United States Code, as those subchapters have heretofore been and may hereafter be amended, supplemented and revised by acts of Congress, and as those subchapters so amended, supplemented and revised have heretofore been and may hereafter be supplemented by valid rules and regulations promulgated by authorized federal agents and agencies, and as those subchapters so amended, supplemented and revised have heretofore been and may hereafter be supplemented by rules promulgated by the state division of human services or by the Department of Human Services, which rules shall be consistent with federal laws, rules and regulations, but not inconsistent with state law; and (2) all forms of aid, care, assistance and services to persons, which are authorized by, and who are authorized to receive the same under and by virtue of, any act of Congress, other than the federal social security act, as amended, for distribution through the state division of human services or the Department of Human Services to recipients of any form of aid, care, assistance and services to persons designated or referred to in (1) of this definition and to recipients of state assistance, including by way of illustration, surplus food and food stamps, which Congress has authorized the secretary of agriculture of the United States to distribute to needy persons.
+4 "Federal-state assistance" means and includes: (1) All forms of aid, care, assistance and 5 services to or on behalf of persons, which are authorized by, and who are authorized to receive 6 the same under and by virtue of, subchapters one, four, five, ten, fourteen, sixteen, eighteen, and 7 nineteen, chapter seven, Title 42, United States Code, as those subchapters have heretofore 8 been and may hereafter be amended, supplemented and revised by acts of Congress, and as 9 those subchapters so amended, supplemented and revised have heretofore been and may 10 hereafter be supplemented by valid rules and regulations promulgated by authorized federal 11 agents and agencies, and as those subchapters so amended, supplemented and revised have 12 heretofore been and may hereafter be supplemented by rules promulgated by the state division 13 of human services or by the Department of Human Services, which rules shall be consistent with 14 federal laws, rules and regulations, but not inconsistent with state law; and (2) all forms of aid, care, assistance and services to persons, which are authorized by, and who are authorized to 15 16 receive the same under and by virtue of, any act of Congress, other than the federal social security 17 act, as amended, for distribution through the state division of human services or the Department 18 of Human Services to recipients of any form of aid, care, assistance and services to persons 19 designated or referred to in (1) of this definition and to recipients of state assistance, including by way of illustration, surplus food and food stamps, which Congress has authorized the secretary of agriculture of the United States to distribute to needy persons.

-"Federal assistance" means and includes all forms of aid, care, assistance and services to or on behalf of persons, which are authorized by, and who are authorized to receive the same under and by virtue of, any act of Congress for distribution through the state division of human services or the Department of Human Services, the cost of which is paid entirely out of federal appropriations.
+22 "Federal assistance" means and includes all forms of aid, care, assistance, and services 23 to or on behalf of persons, which are authorized by, and who are authorized to receive the same 24 under and by virtue of, any act of Congress for distribution through the state division of human 25 services or the Department of Human Services, the cost of which is paid entirely out of federal 26 appropriations.

-"State assistance" means and includes all forms of aid, care, assistance, services and general relief made possible solely out of state, county and private appropriations to or on behalf of indigent persons, which are authorized by, and who are authorized to receive the same under and by virtue of, state division of human services' or Department of Human Services' rules.
+27 "State assistance" means and includes all forms of aid, care, assistance, services and 28 general relief made possible solely out of state, county and private appropriations to or on behalf 29 of indigent persons, which are authorized by, and who are authorized to receive the same under 30 and by virtue of, state Division of Human Services' or Department of Human Services' rules.